JaelynSJP/cluster-bomb/README.md

 ##

 Given the current pandemic situation, where more clusters are formed day by day in Singapore, citizens are more concerned about the places they have to visit for their daily essential activities.
-Currently, one can only get information on the clusters in Singapore through social media or news reports. citizens want to know which areas to avoid hence, reducing the possibility of being exposed to the virus.
+Currently, one can only get information on the clusters in Singapore through social media or news reports.
+Citizens want to know which areas to avoid hence, reducing the possibility of being exposed to the virus.

 With Cluster Bomb, citizens can immediately know if the destination they are visiting is a cluster by simply searching for the destination before making the trip.
 They are also able to have an overview of all current active clusters in Singapore.
 Additionally, they can zoom into each cluster to view the number of cases in that cluster.